 Introduction: Montague Area Public Schools (MAPS) believes that students who participate in the privilege of interscholastic sports must act as a positive representative of the school for the entire calendar year (365 days), and not just the particular athletic season in which they participate.
 The following rules and guidelines apply to students and parents or guardians of students participating in interscholastic athletics.
 It is the obligation of all students to know about and abide by these guidelines and rules.

 Academic Eligibility Standard: To be considered eligible for participation in athletics, MAPS student-athletes may not fail more than 1 class in which they are enrolled during a semester.
-If the student-athlete fails more than one class in any semester, he/she will be ineligible for 60 school days.
-Student-athletes will not become eligible again until such time they are not failing more than 1 class.
+If the student-athlete fails more than one class in any semester, he/she will be ineligible for the next semester.
 Any student-athlete who received more than one incomplete as a grade at semester time shall be ineligible until a passing grade for that class is recorded.
 Summer school may be an option to meet this requirement.

 A weekly eligibility check system shall be used to monitor academic standing and progress of all student-athletes.
 A master eligibility sheet listing all of the current sports season participants will be distributed each week to all faculty members.
 A designation of passing, borderline or failing will be used.
 Based on the information received from them, students who are failing more than one of their classes, using cumulative marking period averages, will be considered ineligible until the next weekly check is made.
-The check period runs from Friday to Thursday.
-Any student receiving two consecutive incomplete grades in the same class will be considered ineligible until the next weekly check is made.
+The check period runs from Sunday-Saturday.

 Student Assistance Program: The Board of Education has passed a policy establishing a student assistance program.
 If a student comes forward and admits a problem (not after being caught), the student-athlete will have 14 days to enroll in a program approved by the athletic director, assistant principal or principal.
 If a student-athlete chooses not to enroll in a program within that time, the appropriate athletic suspension will be given.
 If a student-athlete chooses to enroll in an approved program during the 14 day time period, then the athletic suspension may be postponed, as long as the athletic director is assured that satisfactory progress is being made by the student-athlete.